News Archive

 rss

-The snow will melt soon in the Lake Tahoe region and winter will give way to a busy spring for area wildlife.
-Bears that have been wintering in their dens will emerge soon and they will be hungry!
+The snow is already melting in the Lake Tahoe region, and the end of winter gives way to a busy spring for wildlife in the area.
+Bears that have been in winter dens are emerging, and they are hungry!

 Categories: Bears